chop-dbhi/diff-table/README.md

   // Key of the row this event pertains to, if applicable.
   "key": {...},

   // Full snapshot of the row.
-This will be present row row-added events, but
+This will be present in row-added events, but
-  // can be optionally included for row-changed and row-removed events.
+  // can be optionally included for row-changed and row-removed events using
+  // the -data option.
   "data": {...},

   // Set of changes found relative to the old row.
 Each key is the column